 - If your clients can use either public or member API, then your system should allow clients to select with API they are using.

 ORCID requires that the organization requesting the data, i.e. your client, use their own ORCID API credentials.
 This clearly indicates who is requesting access to update ORCID records and is required by ORCID’s membership agreement.
+The organization must obtain the ORCID API credentials on their own.
+If you are assisting the organization in managing the system and their API credentials require changes such as updating the redirect URIs, the organization must submit the request for changes.

 When talking to your clients about what they need to do to obtain, set up, and test credentials to access the ORCID APIs, please: